Awesome Breweries and Cideries in Prince Edward County

 It’s easy to spot Parsons from the roadway!

-Starting strong, of course, we headed for Parsons.
+Starting strong, of course, we headed for Parsons Brewing Company.
 To be fair, friends and family who have also visited passed along word of mouth about Parsons so we had to check it out.

 Located to the north (a short drive) from downtown Picton, this brewery has made a statement in the ears since they popped up in the County.